Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       to averages.
 The default is `true`.
     * (optional) `bias_node_type` will bias the the autoscale scenario, if applicable, to favor one type of node over the other when making a decision on how many of each node to allocate.
-The default is `null` or equal weight to both `dedicated` and `low_priority` nodes.
+The default is `auto` or equal weight to both `dedicated` and `low_priority` nodes.
 Valid values are `null` (or omitting the property), `dedicated`, or `low_priority`.
+    * (optional) `rebalance_preemption_percentage` will rebalance the compute nodes to bias for dedicated nodes when the pre-empted node count reaches the indicated threshold percentage of the total current dedicated and low priority nodes.
+The default is `null` or no rebalancing is performed.
   * (optional) `formula` is a custom autoscale formula to apply to the pool.
     If both `formula` and `scenario` are specified, then `formula` is used.
 * (optional) `inter_node_communication_enabled` designates if this pool is set